zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 IssuingEntity contracts hold shared compliance logic for all security tokens created by a single issuer.

-Each issuer contract includes standard :ref:`multisig` and :ref:`modules` functionality.
+Each issuer contract includes standard SFT protocol :ref:`multisig` and :ref:`modules` functionality.
 See the respective documents for detailed information on these components.

 It may be useful to also view the `IsssuingEntity.sol<https://github.com/SFT-Protocol/security-token/tree/master/contracts/IssuingEntity.sol>`__ source code while reading this document.